 year.
 They instruct their own courses, work in the OSU Writing Center, and receive

 mentoring and pedagogical training.
 Click here for more information.
-Assistantships and tuition waivers are available to the majority
+Assistantships and tuition waivers are available to the majority of our graduate

-also available to recognize outstanding work.
+recognize outstanding work.

-Applications received prior to the fall admission Priority Placement deadline of Jan.
+Applications received prior to the fall admission priority placement deadline of Jan.

 1 are given first consideration for assistantships and financial incentives.
 Students